15th Anniversary Edition

 Sorcery and the Single Girl

-The coven’s test isn’t the only challenge Jane faces.
+The coven’s test isn’t Jane’s only challenge.
 Her new boyfriend, a handsome Brit, seems determined to distract her from magic.
-Her closest witchy friend has a loose grasp on arcane ethics.
-And Jane hardly knows what to make of her drama-queen mother, her mojito-loving best friend, and her boss’s demands that she step up to the next level at work.
+Her closest witchy friend has a distinctly loose grasp on arcane ethics.
+And Jane has no idea what to think about her drama-queen mother, her mojito-loving best friend, and her boss’s demands that she step up to the next level at work!

 Is sorcery the answer to Jane’s problems?
-Or does magic spell “disaster” where her love-life is concerned?
+Or does magic actually spell “disaster”?

 Klasky emphasizes the importance of being true to yourself and having faith in friends and family in her bewitching second romance (Sorcery and the Single Girl) …Readers who identify with Jane’s remembered high school social angst will cheer her all the way.”